sreekaransrinath/file_organizer/README.md

 You can run the script from the command line and provide the source and base destination folders as arguments.
 No additional dependancies need to be installed, all packages used are part of the Python Standard Library

-To run the script from cmd, cd to the project directory, and
+To run the script from cmd, cd to the project directory, and run the following command

             python3 fileorganizer_windows.py source_folder base_destination_folder

 If you're running Linux, run fileorganizer_linux.py